These have now been approved by Parliament and will come into force at the borough council elections on Thursday 5 May 2022.

-Why the wards are being reviewed
+Why the wards were reviewed

 Since the last review in 1999, the population in some of the wards has grown more than others and there's more development taking place, like in the north of the borough.